As a meditation teacher one of the questions I am asked more than any other is “How can I cure insomnia with meditation.”

 Get stuff done: It’s a lot easier to go to sleep at night if you haven’t got extra stresses on your mind.
 Personally, when I wake up in the morning I tell myself that I’m going to earn a good night sleep.
 I write a list of the things that might prevent me from sleeping (like work related issues for instance) and get them done so that, by the time I go to sleep I don’t have those same things on my mind.

-Meditate: Using mantras for good sleep and for curing insomnia is more powerful if you have a somewhat calm state of mind to begin with.
+Meditate: Using mantras for curing insomnia is more powerful if you have a somewhat calm state of mind to begin with.
 Meditate at least once in the day time for at least ten minutes.

 Clean environment: It’s harder to get to sleep when your room and house aren’t tidy, plus, who likes going to sleep when they know they have to do the dishes in the morning?
 No one.
 Clean the house even though it’s boring and you’ll get to sleep easier at night.